 Initiated against the backdrop of the global war on terror, Huntington’s prediction of the clash of civilizations in the aftermath of 9/11 and the chain of bombing attacks that, in particular, targeted Bali, Madrid, Egypt, Istanbul and London in 2005, the United Nations Alliance of Civilizations (UNAOC) was created to improve understanding and cooperative relations among nations and peoples across cultures and religions — in particular, between the so called Western and Muslim societies — and in the process, to help counter the forces that fuel polarization and extremism.

-Since 2008, the UNAOC has convened five Global Forums: In Madrid in 2008, Istanbul 2009, Rio de Janeiro in 2010, Doha in 2011 and Vienna in 2013.
-This year the Alliance will hold its forum in Bali in August 2014.
+Since 2008, the UNAOC has convened five Global Forums: In Madrid in 2008, Istanbul 2009, Rio de Janeiro in 2010, Doha in 2011, Vienna in 2013, Bali in 2014 and Baku in 2016.
 Those forums rendered UNAOC as one of the most relevant UN platforms for intercultural dialogue, understanding and cooperation by connecting governments, law makers, local authorizes, civil society organizations, the media, and religious leaders devoted to promoting trust and understanding between diverse communities, specifically between Muslim and Western societies.